fwip/mtg_pronouns/reworded_cards.md

 Players play with their hands revealed.

-If a player would draw a card, they reveals it instead.
+If a player would draw a card, they reveal it instead.
 Then any other player may pay 2 life.
 If a player does, put that card into its owner's graveyard.
-Otherwise, they draws a card.
+Otherwise, that player draws a card.